-- 5. Both securely ensure sustainability of the stock because each is more than double that needed to support the Maximum Sustainable Yield. - 6.
-Both aim to maintain current or slightly improved economic conditions in the fishery with similar existing or slightly improved catch rates and catch size distribution. - 7.
-Both constitute a necessary component of an effective Harvest Strategy and complement other efforts to implement Harvest Strategies in other tuna fisheries. - 8.
+- 6. Both aim to maintain current or slightly improved economic conditions in the fishery with similar existing or slightly improved catch rates and catch size distribution. - Both constitute a necessary component of an effective Harvest Strategy and complement other efforts to implement Harvest Strategies in other tuna fisheries. - 8.
 Both could form a basis for work on a WCPO purse seine Total Allowable Effort (TAE) limit. - 9.
 Both provide an important step in avoiding additional impacts on other stocks affected by fisheries targeting skipjack, especially the purse seine fishery. - 10.
 Both are fully consistent with the WCPFC's current strategy for removing bigeye overfishing through reductions in fishing mortality from the longline and purse seine fisheries, including by limiting the overall purse seine effort to recent levels and reducing FAD fishery effort.